Skip to Content

 IMPORTANT!
 These FAQs are meant as a guide only.
 They are not an interpretation of the law.
 For legal advice, please consult your solicitor.

 An e-bike is a pedal assisted electric bicycle with an electric motor for propulsion and its own battery system.
-It has a maximum continuous power of 250 Watts and cuts out before reaching 25kph.
+It has a maximum continuous rated output of 250 Watts and cuts out before reaching 25km/h.
 An e-bike is regarded under Irish law as equivalent to a conventional bicycle.

 E-bike users must: